atmosphereiot/eel-builder/README.md

 #### variables
 A list of variables and their types, used to store element state.
 See [Relay Click](examples/relayclick/metadata.json) for an example of usage.

+It is considered good practice to use a variable called `handle` to store an integer handle for each instance of your EEL, as the [Relay Click](examples/relayclick) EEL does.
+This allows for multiple Relay Clicks to be used in the same project, with the handle being used to differentiate the instances.
+For flexibility, every EEL should do this (although not all currently do).

 #### language
 An object containing the language encoding for the object.
 This specifies how abilities and names should be printed on the screen in various languages.
 See [Language Object](#language-object).